sramteke171/js-events/readme.md

 We can **listen** for certain kinds of user-driven events, such as clicking a button, entering data into a form, keypresses and many, many more.

+## Prerequisites

+- HTML, CSS, and JavaScript
+- The DOM & DOM Selectors

+## Objectives

+By the end of this, developers should be able to:

+- Explain event-driven development
+- Discover some of the different types of events we can work with in JavaScript
+- Define Event Listeners and Event Handlers
+- Understand the event object

 ## Events